yusbel/MicroserviceRuntimeAspNetCore/README.md

 * The runtime loads the microservice IHost application to registered additional services dependencies like ServiceContext.
 * The runtime registers the hosted service responsible for sending and receiving events into the microservice generic host.
 * The runtime creates the environment variables with the App Configuration key.
+* The runtime supports multiple microservices assemblies on development environment.
+It makes easy to run multiple microservices locally.

 ### Concept
 * Microservices are bound to a subdomain transaction